 5. Practice daily

-To Practice Landscape Photography, you actually don’t need to go anywhere.
+To Practice Landscape pictures, you actually don’t need to go anywhere.
 Staying indoors at home will be going to help you a lot rather than outside.

 You must be thinking that this guy is telling about Landscape Photography and wanting us to stay inside?
 How can this will improve?